 The setback of SSNDOB:

 In 2013, a “Krebsonsecurity” exposed SSNDOB store in its investigation report, and after three days, Armand deleted his profile on European social network VK.
 However, the gang registered a new domain name for SSNDOB and compromised a computer of the Nigerian financial institution.
-It is believed that Cyclosa gang did not stop and they will continue to spread cyber attack in the upcoming years.
+It is believed that the Cyclosa gang did not stop and they will continue to spread cyber attacks in the upcoming years.

 The Cyber Crime history of Cyclosa Gang:

-The website named ssndob[dot]ms (referred to SSNDOB) is blocked now, which was an online identity theft service operated by underground cyber crime.
+The website named ssndob[dot]ms (referred to SSNDOB) is blocked now, which was an online identity theft service operated by underground cybercrime.